TenthPres/TouchPoint-WP/README.md

 [Example.](https://www.tenth.org/about/staff)

 ### Outreach Partners
-Automatically import partner bios and info can be imported from TouchPoint for display on your public website, with appropriate care for their security.
+Automatically import partner bios and info from TouchPoint for display on your public website, with appropriate care for their security.
 [Example.](https://www.tenth.org/outreach/partners)